marcel-dev-acc/reminderApp/README.md

 - ```docker-compose up ```

-The app will return a database error if there is no user account in the database, to get around this error you will need to sign up the first account OR create an account in the admin panel of Django.
+NB: The app will return a database error if there is no user account in the database, to get around this error you can do one fo the following:
+1) Run the test script whch will automatically create the first user and submit the first scheduled message
+2) Sign up the first account
+3) Create an account in the admin panel of Django

 ## Development